Does Diet Affect Fertility?

 On top of actively seeking out plates of these key food groups, you should try to minimise your intake of highly processed, greasy, sugary foods and drinks.
 These contain saturated trans fats and bad carbohydrates, which can inhibit fertility – it is known that spikes in blood sugar caused by these foods can create high insulin levels, which have been shown to negatively affect ovulation.
 In other words, the developing embryo or baby prefers fresh chicken breast and steamed broccoli over fries and sugary drinks.

-These can be taken as multivitamins, in addition to being found in which are high in each micronutrient.
+These can be taken as multivitamins, in addition to being found in specific foods which are high in each micronutrient.
 Generally, women will take supplements in the month or two before conceiving, during pregnancy, and while breastfeeding.
 If a woman undergoes fertility treatment, she might also take multivitamins throughout the IVF process.
 Speak to your doctor about what is right for you.

 One of the key reasons why maintaining a balanced diet comes up in fertility preservation guidelines is weight.
-Have you recently?
+Have you checked your BMI recently?
 Our fertility experts recommend aiming for a weight considered healthy for your body (an ideal BMI is between 18.5-24.9), as this can be a major factor in supporting healthy pregnancies.
 Couple your nutritious meals with regular, medium-intensity exercise.

 If you have been living a healthy lifestyle, having unprotected sex for over a year, and haven’t fallen pregnant, it might be possible that you are struggling with infertility.
 This can be a real challenge for many couples, but remember: you have options.